canonical/rockcraft/docs/reference/extensions.rst

 It facilitates the installation of Flask application dependencies, including Gunicorn, in the rock image.
 Additionally, it transfers your project files to ``/flask/app`` within the rock image.

+A statsd-exporter is installed alongside the Gunicorn server to export Gunicorn server metrics.